chris-krenz/ec523-lip-reading-project/README.md

 - Download the s1.zip and alignments.zip datasets from https://zenodo.org/records/3625687
 - Extract the 'alignments' and 's1' folders to a zip called 'data.zip' and save it to the root of your Google Drive
 - Run the notebook
+- (If running locally, can use `pip install -r grid-requirements.txt' to install dependencies)